-On behalf of President Grant H. Cornwell, Dean Anil Menon, and the Student Success Team, welcome to the Crummer Graduate School of Business at Rollins College.
+Rollins College | Crummer Graduate School of Business 1000 Holt Avenue Winter Park, FL 32789-4999 On behalf of President Grant H. Cornwell, Dean Deborah Crown, and the Student Success Team, welcome to the Crummer Graduate School of Business at Rollins College.

-The faculty, staff, and current students at Crummer will be a valuable asset to you as you familiarize yourself with the program and the Central Florida area.
-If you have any questionsor concerns regarding student life, course work, or any other items important to you please stop by the Student Services Office immediately.
-We look forward to working with you on youracademic journey.
+The faculty, staff and current students at Crummer will be a valuable asset to you as you familiarize yourself with the program and the Central Florida area.
+If you have any questions or concerns regarding student life, course work, or any other items important to you please stop by the Student Services Office immediately.
+We look forward to working with you on your academic journey.

-Dr. Misty Loughry, Interim Academic Director for the Executive DBA
+Dr. Greg Marshall, Academic Director for the Executive DBA Program gmarshall@rollins.edu 407-691-1150

-Program mloughry@trollins.edu

-407-691-1150